DivyanshuAlok/mycalendar/README.md

-# MyCalendar
+MyCalendar
--
 Cross-platform app built on react-native.
-Its a reminder app built for a group of people in which reminders are added by one and all of them are reminded about it
+Its a reminder app built for a group of people in which reminders are added by one and all of them are reminded about it.

 ### React-native version: 0.55
 ### Database used : Firebase